Teen Car Insurance Policy: Key Factors to Consider

 Is it cheaper to add a teen to an existing policy or get a new one?

-In many cases, adding a teen to an existing family policy is cheaper because it can unlock multi-car and multi-policy discounts.
-However, it’s still important to compare quotes, as a separate policy may be recommended in specific situations.
+In many cases, adding a teen to a family policy is cheaper because it can unlock multi-car or multi-policy discounts.
+Still, it’s smart to compare both scenarios with the same coverage limits and deductibles.

 What should I do if my teen gets a ticket?